How Kanban's reduce lead times?

-- Improved Quality & Delivery performance to the customer
+- Improved quality and delivery performance to the customer

-- Right sized & planned inventories creates smoother production flow & improved cash flow
+- Right sized and planned inventories creates smoother production flow and improved cash flow

-- Increased communication (Kanban signals) enhances flexibility & enables faster reaction to changes in demand
+- Increased communication (Kanban signals) enhances flexibility and enables faster reaction to changes in demand

 Steps to Implement a Kanban Agreement with PeterPaul